afska/gba-flashcartio/README.md

 ﻿# gba-flashcartio

 A Game Boy Advance (GBA) C library to access the SD card of the following flashcarts:
-- Everdrive GBA X5
+- Everdrive GBA X5 / X5Mini
-- EZ Flash Omega
+- EZ Flash Omega / OmegaDE

-The flashcart type is autodetected and \[ex\]FAT partitions are supported via the [ELM-ChaN's FatFs library](http://elm-chan.org/fsw/ff).
+The flashcart type is autodetected and \[ex\]FAT partitions are supported via [ELM-ChaN's FatFs library](http://elm-chan.org/fsw/ff).

 - **Only reads are implemented in FatFs**.
 - ~1KB of static EWRAM will be used by some functions.